PaperStrike/playwright-fixtures/README.md

 ---

-Playwright Test is based on the concept of the _test fixtures_.
+Playwright Test is based on the concept of the test fixtures.
 Test fixtures are used to establish environment for each test, giving the test everything it needs and nothing else.

 For more information, check [Advanced: fixtures | Playwright][playwright-docs-test-fixtures].